My payment was returned due to a "non-payment account" or "non-transactional account" error. What does this mean?

 If you would like more information on why your payment was returned, we suggest you follow up with your bank directly to obtain the exact details.

-Please be aware that our bank partner charges a $15 fee for returned or failed payments.
+Please be aware that you will be charged a $15 fee for returned or failed payments (electronic (ACH) payment error).
 For more information about our bank partner’s fee schedule, please consult your credit builder account documents.